PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 The current GTDB release can be downloaded from: https://data.gtdb.ecogenomic.org/releases/release95/95.0/auxillary_files/gtdbtk_r95_data.tar.gz

-The link provided in the GTDB-Tk documentation no longer appears to work correctly (https://data.ace.uq.edu.au/public/gtdb/data/releases/release95/95.0/auxillary_files/gtdbtk_r95_data.tar.gz); see issue raised [here](https://github.com/PacificBiosciences/pb-metagenomics-tools/issues/6).
+The link provided in the GTDB-Tk documentation no longer appears to work correctly for some download methods (https://data.ace.uq.edu.au/public/gtdb/data/releases/release95/95.0/auxillary_files/gtdbtk_r95_data.tar.gz); see issue raised [here](https://github.com/PacificBiosciences/pb-metagenomics-tools/issues/6).

 It must also be decompressed prior to usage.
 The unpacked contents will be ~28GB in size.
 The path to the directory containing the decompressed contents must be specified in the main configuration file (`config.yaml`).
 The decompressed file should result in several folders (`fastani/`, `markers/`, `masks/`, `metadata/`, `mrca_red/`, `msa/`, `pplacer/`, `radii/`, `taxonomy/`).